-Easy homeschool spelling games are fun, help with learning, and help with creativity.
-Spelling is important for reading, comprehension, writing, and knowledge of reference books.
+Easy homeschool spelling games are fun, help with learning and teach spelling.
+This subject is important for reading, comprehension, writing, and knowledge of reference books.

 Here are a few games to try for spelling: